The Unexpected Downside to Online Grade Portals

 Degrades the Student-Teacher Relationship

 Learning in the 21st century should be student-centered, collaborative, provide context, and be integrated with modern society.
 The collaborative bond between a teacher and student is essential to deep and meaningful learning.
 Students will make mistakes.
 They will receive poor grades.
 These occurrences are vital learning experiences.
 An effective teacher will walk a student through what went wrong, correct mistakes, and make suggestions for next time.
 This is tremendously important.
-Parents, in allowing this organic student—teacher learning process to transpire, are implicitly teaching their child that mistakes are okay while reaffirming teacher’s authority in their academic life.
+Parents, in allowing this organic student-teacher learning process to transpire, are implicitly teaching their children that mistakes are okay while reaffirming the teacher’s authority in their academic life.
 Parents must be vigilant against the urge to interject themselves into this process.
-Allow your child to learn, and to see the benefits for self-advocacy.
+Allow your child to learn, and to see the benefits of self-advocacy.
 In this scenario, learning becomes a valuable and ongoing back-and-forth between a teacher and student.

 Interrupts the Learning of Others

 I beg of you, do not text your child for any reason during the school day.
-I have personally witnessed several different students pull their phone out in the middle of a lesson.
+I have personally witnessed several different students pull their phones out in the middle of a lesson.
 When warned to put it away they justify breaking the cell phone policy because their parent is texting them.
 Worse yet, I have seen children burst into tears because they are receiving a barrage of texts about a missing homework assignment, a failed test, etc. This is disruptive to everyone’s learning.
 Often, the child finishes out the school day in a fog of anxiety, anticipating what will happen when they get home.

 In response to their parents’ habits, many students check their grades obsessively.